 *As corrosion roughens the corroded area increases so escalating stray current-the CAUSE of corrosion.
 Buy now and you will save thousands $s.

 Solenoid type and design to SeaBis Master results.
 We supply an appropriate type of solenoid modified to stop stray current.
 Continuously rated is essential.
 Specify 12 or 24 volts.
 Will suit most starters, engines, winch, compressors, generators or sonar.
-On Line via PayPal- below OR by bank transfer plus shipping AU$152 / US$110.00 each Training and support included.
+On Line via PayPal- below OR by bank transfer AU$220 / US$150.00 each.
+Shipping, training and support included.
 See video on home page.

-Engine hours more than 200 per year is commercial use.
-Contact us and we will guide you thru so no stray current, ever.
+Engine hours more than 200 per year are commercial use: Contact us and we will guide you thru so no stray current, ever.
 Professional and larger marine commercial engines and marine generators are designed to prevent stray current.

 Buy SeaBis now and stop the cause of marine corrosion, stray current, electrolysis and paint bubbling.
 Training included.